TrevorGachengo/MNIST/README.md

-#  2 - Layer Neural Network   MNIST database
+#  2-Layer Neural Network   MNIST Database

 ## Contents / how it works
 _to be added_